Bryconidae

 The earliest known fossil member of this group is †Brycon avus (Woodward, 1898) from the Oligocene-aged Tremembé Formation of Brazil.
 A slightly older potential specimen of B. avus is also known from the Late Eocene/Early Oligocene of the Aiuruoca Basin.

+The following cladogram based on a 2014 maximum likelihood phylogenetic tree of Bryconidae.
+It recovers the consensus that Brycon is not monophyletic as the genus encompasses multiple lineages:

+The most recent common ancestor of Bryconidae is thought to have originated in Northwestern South America.